mitradranirban/fonts-mukti/README.md

 For detail of changes in version 3.0 please visit https://mitradranirban.github.io/fonts-mukti

-This version is going to be a part of debian package fonts-beng-extra
+This version is a part of debian package fonts-beng-extra